la-haute-societe/craft-elasticsearch/README.md

 Bring the power of Elasticsearch to you Craft 3 CMS project

 ## Requirements

 This plugin requires **Craft CMS 3.0.0-RC1** or later.

-In order to index data, you will need an **Elasticsearch instance 6.0** or later with the Ingest attachment processor plugin activated.
+In order to index data, you will need an **Elasticsearch 6.0** (or later) instance, with the Ingest attachment processor plugin activated.

+## Installation

+### The easy way

+Just install the plugin from the Craft Plugin Store.

-### Installation
+### Using Composer

-  - Install with Composer from your project directory:
+  - from your project directory, run the following command:
-    `composer require la-hautes-societe/craft-elasticsearch`
+    `composer require la-haute-societe/craft-elasticsearch`
-  - In the Control Panel, go to Settings → Plugins and click the “Install” button for Elasticsearch.
+  - then, in the Craft Control Panel, go to **Settings** → **Plugins** and click the **Install** button for Elasticsearch.

 ## Elasticsearch plugin Overview

-Elasticsearch plugin will automatically index each entries on your site(s).
+Elasticsearch plugin will automatically index each entry on your site(s).

 It will figure out the best Elasticsearch mapping for you based on your site(s) language.